Course Outline

 PREREQUISITES

-It is highly recommended that participants attend the DevSecOps Foundation course with an accredited DevOps Institute Education Partner prior to enrolling in the DevSecOps Practitioner course.
+It is highly recommended that participants attend the DevSecOps Foundation course with an accredited DevOps Institute Education Partner before enrolling in the DevSecOps Practitioner course.
 A foundational understanding and knowledge of common DevSecOps terminology, concepts, principles, and relevant work experience are strongly advised.

 Please note: The DevOps Institute DevSecOps Foundation certification is a prerequisite for taking the DevSecOps Practitioner exam.